MasonBest/MasonBest/README.md

 - 👋 Hi, I’m Pedro (@MasonBest)
-- 👀 Founder and Developer at Raridade RP
+- 👀 Founder and Developer at R

 - More projects comming...